-How La Niña will impact Central Texas’ winter
+What winter will be like in Central Texas

 While we may be entering a dry period during the coming winter, it is important to note that after the lake fell so sharply in 2011, the Lower Colorado River Authority modified their policy on how much water they release to downstream rice farmers.
 This means that even if the weather were equally dry in the future, it is unlikely that the lake level would fall as much.

-And while La Nina patterns in the past have at times led to drought years, this winter’s developing pattern does not guarantee a looming drought, as there have been plenty of exceptions.
+And while La Niña patterns in the past have at times led to drought years, this winter’s developing pattern does not guarantee a looming drought, as there have been plenty of exceptions.
 But after a few wet years, our next drought is undoubtedly drawing closer.